Sujal8860/Maximizing-revenue-for-taxi-drivers/README.md

 ## Objectives

-Analyze the relationship between payment type and fare amount.
+- **Analyze** the relationship between payment type and fare amount.

-Test if there is a statistically significant difference in fares between card and cash transactions.
+- **Test** if there is a statistically significant difference in fares between card and cash transactions.

-Model fare amounts based on trip duration and payment type to quantify their impact.
+- **Model** fare amounts based on trip duration and payment type to quantify their impact.

-Recommend strategies for promoting payment methods that generate higher revenue.
+- **Recommend** strategies for promoting payment methods that generate higher revenue.

 ## Data & Methodology

-Dataset Source: NYC TLC Trip Record Data (Yellow Taxi)
+- **Dataset Source:** NYC TLC Trip Record Data (Yellow Taxi)

-## Key Variables:

-### Passenger Count

-### Trip Distance
+- **Key Variables:**
+  - **Passenger Count**
+  - **Trip Distance**

-### Payment Type (filtered to include only cash and card)
+  - **Payment Type** (filtered to include only cash and card)

-### Fare Amount
+  - **Fare Amount**

-### Duration (computed from pickup and dropoff times)
+  - **Duration** (computed from pickup and dropoff times)

-## Data Cleaning:
+## Data Cleaning

-Handled missing values and removed duplicates.
+- Handled missing values and removed duplicates.

-Filtered records (passenger count between 1 and 5; payment type as cash/card).
+- Filtered records to include only rides with passenger counts between 1 and 5 and payment types of cash or card.

-Outlier removal was performed using the IQR method.
+- Removed extreme outliers using the IQR method.

-## Exploratory Data Analysis (EDA):
+## Exploratory Data Analysis (EDA)

-Univariate and bivariate visualizations (countplots, histograms, boxplots, and 100% stacked bar charts) were used to understand data distributions and relationships.
+- **Univariate Analysis:**
+  Visualized the distribution of each key variable using count plots, histograms, and boxplots.

+- **Bivariate Analysis:**
+  Compared fare amounts and trip distances by payment type using stacked bar charts and other visualizations to identify trends and patterns.

-## Hypothesis Testing:
+## Hypothesis Testing

-A Mann–Whitney U test was conducted to compare fare amounts between card and cash rides, given the non-normal (skewed) distribution.
+- **Test Conducted:** Mann–Whitney U test
+- **Purpose:** To compare fare amounts between card and cash rides due to the skewed (non-normal) distribution.
+- **Finding:** The test indicated a statistically significant difference between the two groups.

-## Regression Analysis:
+## Regression Analysis

+- **Model:** Ordinary Least Squares (OLS) Regression
-An OLS regression model was fitted with fare_amount as the dependent variable and Duration and Payment Type as predictors.
+- **Predictors:** Duration and Payment Type (with Payment Type as a categorical variable)
+- **Key Findings:**

-The model indicates that each additional minute increases fare by roughly $0.98, and controlling for duration, cash rides are approximately $0.28 cheaper than card rides.
+  - **Trip Duration Impact:** Each additional minute increases fare by approximately **\$0.86**.
+  - **Payment Type Impact:** Controlling for duration, cash rides are about **\$0.25 cheaper** than card rides.
+  - **Model Fit:** The model explains **78.3%** of the variance in fare amounts (R-squared = 0.783).

-## Limitations & Future Work:
+## Limitations & Future Work

-Residuals are non-normally distributed.
-A log-transformation or robust regression may improve model fit.

-Incorporating additional predictors (e.g., trip_distance, time-of-day) could refine the analysis.
+- **Residual Non-Normality:**
+  The Q-Q plot shows that the residuals are not normally distributed.
+Future analyses might benefit from a **log-transformation** of fare amounts or **robust regression** techniques.

+- **Additional Predictors:**
+  Incorporating further predictors—such as **trip_distance**, **time-of-day**, or **passenger_count**—could refine the model and offer deeper insights.

 ## Key Findings

-### Payment Type Impact:
+- **Payment Type Impact:**
   Card payments dominate the dataset and are associated with higher fare amounts compared to cash, even after controlling for trip duration.

-### Actionable Insight:
+- **Actionable Insight:**
   Promoting cashless transactions (e.g., via loyalty programs and digital promotions) could potentially boost overall revenue for taxi drivers.

 ## Recommendation

+- **Promote Card Payments:**
-Promote Card Payments: Incentivize digital transactions to capture higher revenue per ride.
+  Incentivize digital transactions through loyalty programs, targeted promotions, or small discounts on digital payments to capture higher revenue per ride.

-Enhance Digital Infrastructure: Improve the payment system to support seamless cashless transactions.

-Further Analysis: Incorporate additional variables and consider alternative modeling techniques (e.g., log-transformation) for a more robust understanding.
+- **Enhance Digital Infrastructure:**
+  Improve digital transaction systems to support cashless payments, thereby increasing operational efficiency and customer satisfaction.

+- **Further Analyze Ride Characteristics:**
+  Investigate additional factors like trip distance, time-of-day, and passenger count to better understand the dynamics behind fare differences and optimize pricing strategies.

-Conclusion
+## Conclusion

-Our analysis confirms that card transactions yield higher fares on average.
-This insight provides a strong basis for taxi companies to consider promoting cashless payments to maximize revenue.
+Our analysis confirms that card transactions yield higher fares on average, even when controlling for trip duration.
+This insight provides a strong basis for taxi companies to consider promoting cashless payments as a means to maximize revenue.
+The combination of hypothesis testing and regression analysis supports a targeted strategy, while also highlighting the need for further exploration with additional predictors.